• Home

 About This Song

-“Make Someone Happy” is from the 1960 musical Do Re Mi, by Jule Styne, Betty Comden, and Adolph Green.
-Do Re Mi concerns a guy, a bit of a loser and a con, who goes into the jukebox business with some gangster pals. ”Make Someone Happy” was introduced by John Reardon and Nancy Dussault.
+“Make Someone Happy” was written by Jule Styne, with lyrics by Betty Comden and Adolph Green, for the 1960 Broadway musical Do Re Mi.
+The show concerns a guy, a bit of a loser and a con, who goes into the jukebox business with some gangster pals.
+“Make Someone Happy” was introduced by John Reardon and Nancy Dussault.

 About This Version

-“Make Someone Happy,” as well as Together Again is available on Apple Music.
+“Make Someone Happy,” as well as Bennett/Brubeck: The White House Sessions Live 1962, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Adolph Green, Betty Comden, Bill Evans, Jule Styne, Together Again, Tony Bennett
+Filed Under: Song of the Day Tagged With: Adolph Green, Bennett & Brubeck: The White House Sessions Live 1962, Betty Comden, Billy Exiner, Do Re Mi, Hal Gaylord, Jule Styne, Tony Bennett

 About This Song